-Q: How to fix mapped network drive not showing issue?
+Q: How to fix the mapped network drive not showing the issue?

 You could be mapping network shares to drive letters if you have a network set up for your Windows computer.
 Mapped drives give easy access to network folders and files, the same thing traditional local disks do.
 This is convenient for most users, although in some cases, they face errors.
 For example, mapped drives in Windows should reconnect reliably and automatically upon login.
 This does not always happen.